 The Central Alaska Range has the biggest mountains in North America including Denali at 20,320 feet and Mount Foraker at 17,402 feet.
 The lower elevation peaks below these giants have a deep and often stable snowpack with terrain perfect for skiing.

 From Anchorage, we'll drive two and half hours north to the character-laden town of Talkeetna.
 After checking in at the Ranger Station, we'll weigh and load our gear into a Talkeetna Air Taxi bush plane and fly 45 minutes into the mountains.
 Once on the glacier, we'll set up a fat base camp and review crevasse and avalanche companion rescue skills.
 The next day we begin skiing and continue skiing as long as your energy and conditions allow.

 Our base camp will be fun and comfortable, but not luxurious.
 We will sleep and cook altogether in a six-person Hilleberg tent that is tall enough for standing.
 For bigger groups we have a mess hall that that connects onto the sleeping tent.
 Additional smaller tents are available for bigger groups or if you want privacy.
 The food is not gourmet, but plentiful and the kind you crave after a big day of skiing.
 The latrine will be a Denali Clean Mountain Can from the Park Service so we can transport the waste out of the mountains.

 Terrain and Location

 Where we go in the Alaska Range depends on conditions and your interest.
 We won’t make the final decision until minutes before getting on the plane.
 Terrain options exist for all abilities: from moderate glacier runs to steep chutes.
-Most of the skiing will be on glaciers, but these are mostly cirque glaciers that hang above the bigger valley glaciers.
+Most of the skiing will be on glaciers, but these are cirque glaciers that hang above the bigger valley glaciers.
 These cirque glaciers have smaller crevasses, which typically allow us to ski downhill unroped.